Domain

 ### Allowed Emails

-**Allowed Emails**: This option allows users to join the domain if their email exactly matches one of the allowed emails.
+| **Allowed email addresses** | Users can join the domain if their email exactly matches one of these addresses. |

 ### Service Accounts

-## Access Management
+## Access

-Select a preferred method of access management:
+Select a method of access management:

 ## Authentication

-| Authentication Type | Description |
+| Type | Description |

-| ------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |
+| ----------- | ------------------------------------------------------------------------------------------------------------------------------------ |

-| **Default** | The default setting allows the Illumina Authentication System to manage user credentials. |
+| **Default** | The Illumina Authentication System manages user credentials. |

-| **SAML** | Users are redirected to your Identity Provider (IdP) to authenticate via SAML 2.0. (see [Single Sign-on](#single-sign-on-sso) below). |
+| **SAML** | Users are redirected to your Identity Provider (IdP) to authenticate via SAML 2.0 (see [Single Sign-On](#single-sign-on-sso) below). |

-### Single Sign-on (SSO)
+### Single Sign-On (SSO)

 To configure SSO, follow these steps: